Chart Color Schemes

 Infrastructure

-Lockington - Gunbower has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally
+Lockington - Gunbower has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified seven projects that could impact this region.
-Notable ones include AFL Breaking New Ground - St Joseph's College Echuca, Yallarah Estate, Rich River Lakes Estate, and Kilkerrin Lakes Estate.
-The following list details those most likely to be relevant.
+AreaSearch has identified seven projects expected to impact the region.
+Notable ones are AFL Breaking New Ground at St Joseph's College Echuca, Yallarah Estate, Rich River Lakes Estate, and Kilkerrin Lakes Estate.
+Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.